 Presenters are strong and effective communicators, with the confident manner to put forward ideas in an engaging way, and the determination to help them convince others to their point of view.
 They are open to new ideas, and ready to try new approaches to reach a goal.
 They also possess an enthusiastic and persuasive attitude that can help them to motivate those around them.

 Producers are people who concentrate on practical matters.
-They are generally organised and dependable, and can be relied on to keep their agreements and achieve what they set out to do.
+They are generally organized and dependable, and can be relied on to keep their agreements and achieve what they set out to do.
 They can in fact be remarkably determined or even stubborn when a situation seems to require it.
 These are focused people, who like to avoid distractions or unplanned changes in circumstance whenever they can.

 Proposers are determined people who will stand up for their ideas and ideals in a forceful and persistent way.
 They can be highly effective in backing a proposal or idea, rarely giving ground in the face of opposition, though this means that they can at times be reluctant to consider ideas or suggestions from other people.